 Retail, lodging, and other tourism-type spending would accompany the increased use with expenditures projected to reach \$38.0 million per year, \$5.2 million higher than at present, and \$2.9 million per year higher than for the no-action alternative.
-Demands for goods and services from local merchants and other recreation-oriented establishments might change over time in conjunction with shifts in visitor use.
 The National Lakeshore would collect more in entry fees and revenues from the sales of various passes, and Eastern National would sell more merchandise at the visitor center, with portions of these receipts retained to support recreational, cultural, and educational programs in the Lakeshore.